Cindric wins Daytona 500 to celebrate Penske’s 85th birthday

 Cindric is considered the first rookie to win the Daytona 500, although Trevor Bayne won in 2011 but was not eligible to run for rookie of the year in the Cup Series.
 Cindric made his Daytona 500 debut in last year’s race, which was decided by a last-lap collision that collected Cindric and his Penske teammates.
 All the Penske cars ended last year’s race in a ball of fire.

 “I just wanted one of them to win.
 When they were coming to the line, I was afraid we were going to end up like last year,” Tim Cindric said.
-“I just wanted one of our guys to bring it home.
-I think the teamwork was there all day long.”
+“I just wanted one of our guys to bring it home.”